MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/set-up-characteristics.md

 ## Enhanced characteristics (Preview)

-Starting with 2023 release wave 2, additional details to a resource's characteristics.
+Starting with 2023 release wave 2, you can add more details to a resource's characteristics.
 That's especially useful if you want to document when a certification was issued or when it expires.

-Before users can specify enhanced characteristics, a Field Service administrator has to enable the feature after updating to the early access release.
+Before users can specify enhanced characteristics, a Field Service administrator has to enable the feature after [updating to the early access release](/dynamics365/get-started/release-schedule).

 In Field Service, change to the **Settings** area.
 Under **General**, select **Field Service Settings**.